Bioinformatics and Computational Molecular Biology: Undergraduate Summer Research Program May27-Aug2, 2013

 The program includes both lectures and educational opportunities as well as a focus on a research experience.
 Lectures will be given by both University of Wyoming faculty and external speakers.

-Several labs that will host bioinformatics/computational students include:
+Several labs that will host bioinformatics/computational molecular biology students include:

 Grant Bowman: Simulations of molecular diffusion and molecular